Leeds Arts University will do everything we can to help you understand how you can finance your postgraduate studies.

 Once you have started your course and paid your fees, you may be eligible to apply for financial help from the Hardship Fund.
-This fund cannot be used for tuition fees or for living costs and the priority for this fund is for undergraduate study, however there are limited funds available for postgraduate study.
-For more information this fund please contact Student Welfare on 0113 202 8111.
+This fund cannot be used for tuition fees.
+For more information about this fund please contact Student Finance at email@example.com.

 DSAs are grants to help students with disabilities, mental health conditions or learning difficulties meet the cost of specialist equipment and other related course costs.
 In order to be eligible, your course must be full time and last for a minimum of one year.

 Part-time students are still eligible, providing you do not exceed twice the time period taken to complete an equivalent full-time course.

 If you have extra costs as a result of attending your course because of a disability.
 You can get help for this through the following links: